menu

 Demographics

-The overall education level of Lancaster is somewhat higher than in the average US city of 21.84%: 26.86% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Lancaster is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.86% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Lancaster in 2022 was $36,777, which is low income relative to New Hampshire, and upper middle income relative to the rest of the US.
 This equates to an annual income of $147,108 for a family of four.
 However, Lancaster contains both very wealthy and poor people as well.